garygreen/dominar/README.md

 ### HTML Structure

-Your elements must be contained inside `.form-group`
+By default it is assumed your element is contained inside a `.form-group`

 ```html
 <div class="form-group">